-Strategic pooled funds: Bond, equity and property funds that offer enhanced returns over the longer term but are more volatile in the short term.
+Strategic pooled funds: Bond, equity and property funds, including exchange traded funds, that offer enhanced returns over the longer term but are more volatile in the short term.
 These allow the Council to diversify into asset classes other than cash without the need to own and manage the underlying investments.
-Because these funds have no defined maturity date, but are available for withdrawal after a notice period, their performance and continued suitability in meeting the Council's investment objectives will be monitored regularly.
+Because these funds have no defined maturity date, but can be either withdrawn after a notice period or sold on an exchange, their performance and continued suitability in meeting the Council's investment objectives will be monitored regularly.